Study smarter with Fiveable

 A blocking high-pressure system stalls over a region for two weeks.
 Which extreme events become more likely, and what atmospheric mechanism explains why?

-If an FRQ asks you to explain how urbanization increases vulnerability to extreme weather, which two events provide the strongest examples, and what specific urban characteristics would you cite?
+How does urbanization increase vulnerability to extreme weather?
+Which two events provide the strongest examples, and what specific urban characteristics would you cite?

-El Niño conditions are developing in the Pacific.
+El Niรฑo conditions are developing in the Pacific.
 Predict two likely weather impacts for North America and explain the teleconnection mechanism that links tropical Pacific temperatures to mid-latitude weather patterns.